About This Project

 I'm Max Jackson, founder of Cannabis Wise Guys.

 Before I started analyzing cannabis markets, I operated in one.
-I worked on a licensed cannabis farm in Trinity County, California — first as a photographer documenting the operation, then as general manager running day-to-day cultivation across 13,000 square feet of flowering canopy.
+I worked on a licensed cannabis farm in Trinity County, California — first as a photographer documenting the operation, then as general manager running the whole on-the-ground business across 13,000 square feet of flowering canopy.
 I lived on-site in a converted ambulance and learned every lesson the hard way: undersized irrigation, failed automation, diesel generators at 3 AM, two hours from the nearest Home Depot.

 Today I work as an operational translator between cannabis operations, finance, and policy.
-I serve on a state trade organization's cultivation committee, consult on cannabis litigation as an expert witness, and publish market analysis that bridges the gap between what operators experience and what investors and regulators assume.
+I serve on the cultivation committee of a state cannabis trade association, consult on cannabis litigation as an expert witness, and publish market analysis that connects what operators experience to what investors and regulators assume.
+No party funded, directed, or pre-reviewed this project.
+The analysis is independent.

 I built this because I kept citing testing data in policy memos and realized nobody could verify what I was saying without doing the same multi-month data processing I had done.
 That's a problem.
-If the evidence matters, the evidence should be public.
+If the evidence matters, the evidence should be public — in every state, not just the one I happened to be writing about that week.

 Why

-Markets work better when participants have access to the same data.
+Markets work better when participants see the same data.

 Contact

-For custom analysis, consulting inquiries, or questions about this data:
+For custom analysis, consulting inquiries, a correction, or questions about this data: